-Simply put, a slip or fall accident is either a slip or a fall on somebody else’s property resulting in injury.
-The property owner has certain legal responsibilities to maintain a hazard free space.
-In an event where a person is harmed due to unsafe conditions, the owner of the property may be legally required to cover some or all of the expenses related to the injury, lost wages, rehabilitation, etc. Some victims of slips and falls are partially responsible for their accidents.
+A property owner has certain legal responsibilities to maintain a hazard free space.
+In an event where a person is harmed due to unsafe conditions, the owner of the property may be legally required to cover some or all of the expenses related to the injury, lost wages, rehabilitation, etc. Some victims are partially responsible for their accidents.

 Can medical documentation of the injuries sustained at the property be shown?
 Without proof of injury, your case will be more difficult.

-Is photo evidence available?
-Assuming you’re not in an ambulance and your medical needs aren’t life threatening, it will only benefit you to take photos of the accident site and your injuries.
+Additionally, is photo evidence available?
+Assuming you’re not in an ambulance and your medical needs aren’t life threatening, it will benefit you to take photos of the accident site and your injuries.
 The more pictures, the better.